pedronunomacedo/FSI-Project/CTFs/Opcionals/2-Final Format.md

-# Opcional CTF - Final Format
+# Optional CTF - Final Format

 - We started this challenge by checking what were the configurations of the _program_ file (using the _checksec_ function).
 We can see in the image below that this file is protected with canary's.
 So, writing in the stack would be a tough task.